melanierbutler/cassava/README.md

 ## Flask App Development

 A Flask app was developed to demonstrate the potential use of the resulting model.
 Through the web API a farmer could upload an image of their cassava plant and receive the model classification and probability.
-To Flask app is stored in the flaskapp directory of the repository.
+The Flask app is stored in the flaskapp directory of the repository, which includes a text file with package requirements.
 The model is too large to be hosted on Github and can be <a href='https://drive.google.com/file/d/1Kzg0Y6fHNholxjBIzHmTde_L6ujbbOzN/view?usp=sharing'>downloaded from Google Drive here</a>.
 To run the app locally first download the model h5py file, place it in the repository's models/ directory.
 Then navigate to the flaskapp directory in the command line and run the following code:

     export FLASK_APP=app.py
     flask run